-What is a Test of Significance?
+What is a Test of Significance ?

-A Test of Significance usually forms part of a Flora and Fauna Assessment Report also known as an Ecology Report, Flora and Fauna Report, or Biodiversity Assessment Report.
 This report is produced by an Ecologist like Land Eco Consulting and identifies all potential threatened species and/or ecological communities located on the development site and the surrounding landscape.

 This report is examined by Council (or the regulator) to determine the potential impacts of a proposed development on the identified species or ecological communities.

-The following reports have different names, as set by the relevant council/regulatory authority, but all are prepared by a qualified Ecologist such as Land Eco Consulting.
-Each of these reports provide the same information as a Flora and Fauna Report:
+The following reports have different names, as set by the relevant council/regulatory authority, but all are the same thing, and all are prepared by a qualified Ecologist such as Land Eco Consulting.

-When is a Test of Significance / Flora and Fauna Assessment Report Required?
+When is a Test of Significance Required?

-A Flora and Fauna Assessment Report is required for any development proposed on a property that contains, native vegetation, native trees, or Is adjacent to native vegetation (e.g. National Parks, bushland reserves, wildlife corridors, coastal protection areas, or native vegetation on private property).
+A Test of is required for any development proposed on a property that contains, native vegetation, native trees, or is adjacent to native vegetation (e.g. National Parks, bushland reserves, wildlife corridors, coastal protection areas, or native vegetation on private property).

-Sometimes a proposed development site has been historically cleared however, Councils may still request a Flora and Fauna Report to assess the sites capacity to act as a corridor or linkage for threatened species, or Contains sensitive environmental areas likely to contain important habitat resources for fauna (although these may not be vegetated) such as riparian areas, wetlands or swamps, rocky outcrops, stormwater outlets, course woody debris, hollow bearing trees, caves, cliffs.
-Council then assess how the proposal will directly or indirectly impact on these areas, vegetation or natural features of the site.
+Sometimes a proposed development site has been historically cleared, however, Councils may still request a Flora and Fauna Report to assess the sites' capacity to act as a corridor or linkage for threatened species, or provide habitat resources for fauna (although these may not be vegetated) such as riparian areas, wetlands or swamps, rocky outcrops, stormwater outlets, course woody debris, hollow bearing trees, caves, cliffs.

-A Flora and Fauna Report can only be prepared by a qualified Ecologist such as the qualified experts at Land Eco Consulting.
+A Test of Significance can only be prepared by a suitably qualified person, usually an Ecologist such as the qualified experts at Land Eco Consulting.

-The Flora and Fauna Report will identify the impacts (if any) to threatened species, populations and/or ecological communities listed under the NSW Biodiversity Conservation Act 2016 that occur on or around the site of the proposed DA.
+The Test of Significance will identify the impacts (if any) to threatened species, populations and/or ecological communities listed under the NSW Biodiversity Conservation Act 2016 that occur on or around the site of the proposed DA.

 Land Eco Consulting can help your project through to approval